cerb/cerb.github.io/_docs/getting_started/links.md

 * TOC
 {:toc}

-The relationships between records is described by **links**.
-For instance, if a task is associated with a particular client organization, those records can be linked together.
+The relationships between [records](/docs/records/) is described by **links**.
+For instance, if a task is associated with a particular [organization](/docs/organizations/) then those records can be linked together.

-When records are linked, they'll be displayed on each other's cards and profiles for quick traversal.
+When records are linked, they'll be displayed on each other's [cards](/docs/cards/) and [profiles](/docs/profiles/) for quick reference.